Sardine: Fisheries

-As food
+Food and nutrition

-Sardines are commonly consumed by humans.
-Fresh sardines are often grilled, pickled, smoked, or preserved in cans.
+Sardines are commonly consumed by humans as a source of protein, omega-3 fatty acids, and micronutrients.
+Sardines may be grilled, pickled, smoked, or preserved in cans.

-Sardines are rich in vitamins and minerals.
-A small serving of sardines once a day can provide 13% of vitamin B2; roughly one-quarter of niacin; and about 150% of the recommended daily value of vitamin B12.
-All B vitamins help to support proper nervous system function and are used for energy metabolism, or converting food into energy.
-Also, sardines are high in the major minerals such as phosphorus, calcium, and potassium, and some trace minerals including iron and selenium.

-Sardines are also a natural source of marine omega-3 fatty acids, which may reduce the occurrence of cardiovascular disease.
-Regular consumption of omega-3 fatty acids may reduce the likelihood of developing Alzheimer's disease.
-These fatty acids can also lower blood sugar levels.
-They are also a good source of vitamin D, calcium, vitamin B12, and protein.
+Canned sardines are 67% water, 21% protein, 10% fat, and contain negligible carbohydrates (table).
+In a reference amount of 100 g, canned sardines supply 185 calories of food energy and are a rich source (20% or more of the Daily Value, DV) of vitamin B12 (375% DV), phosphorus (29% DV), and niacin (26% DV) (table).
+Sardines are a moderate source (10–19% DV) of the B vitamins, riboflavin and pantothenic acid, and several dietary minerals, including calcium and sodium (18% DV each) (table).
+A 100 g serving of canned sardines supplies about 7 g combined of monounsaturated and polyunsaturated fatty acids (USDA source in table).

-Because they are low in the food chain, sardines are very low in contaminants, such as mercury, relative to other fish commonly eaten by humans.
+Because they are low in the food chain, sardines are low in contaminants, such as mercury, relative to other fish commonly eaten by humans, and have a relatively low impact in production of greenhouse gases.

 History

 History of sardine fishing in the UK

 Pilchard fishing and processing became a thriving industry in Cornwall, England from around 1750 to around 1880, after which it went into decline.
 Catches varied from year to year, and in 1871, the catch was 47,000 hogsheads, while in 1877, only 9,477 hogsheads.
 A hogshead contained 2,300 to 4,000 pilchards, and when filled with pressed pilchards, weighed 476 lbs.
 The pilchards were mostly exported to Roman Catholic countries such as Italy and Spain, where they are known as fermades.
 The chief market for the oil was Bristol, where it was used on machinery.

-Since 1997, sardines from Cornwall have been sold as "Cornish sardines", and since March 2010, under EU law, Cornish sardines have Protected Geographical Status.
+Since 1997, sardines from Cornwall have been sold as 'Cornish sardines', and since March 2010, under EU law, Cornish sardines have Protected Geographical Status.
 The industry has featured in numerous works of art, particularly by Stanhope Forbes and other Newlyn School artists.

 The traditional "Toast to Pilchards" refers to the lucrative export of the fish to Catholic Europe: